 Under the hood, you’ll find an 11th-gen Intel Core i7 chip and integrated Intel Xe graphics.
 The Latitude 7520 runs Windows 10 Pro to keep you focused on your work.
 Along with the Core i5 chip, the Latitude 7410 is loaded with 16GB of memory and 256GB of storage.

 The Latitude line retains a variety of USB-A and USB-C options as well as an HDMI port.
 You can even opt for a 4K display if you find yourself working on content creation frequently.

 The best Dell laptop for everyday use is one from the Inspiron line.
 It’s not as high-end as the XPS, but that also means that it’s far more accessible for most people.
 The Inspiron 14 5000 utilizes an 11th-gen Intel Core i3 processor and powerful Iris Xe graphics for a smooth experience.

-More specifically, it’s rocking GeForce MX250 graphics, which are supported by 16GB of DDR4 memory and a 512GB SSD.
+All of that power is supported by 8GB of DDR4 memory and a 256GB SSD.
 Even better, the Inspiron 15 7000 is a 2-in-1, so you can unleash your creativity with the handy touchscreen.
-There aren’t too many configuration options, but a unique hinge allows you to store the Active Pen on the go.
+There aren’t too many configuration options, but a unique hinge helps to trim off the bottom bezel.

 The Dell Inspiron 14 5000 keeps a wide selection of ports, including USB-A, USB-C, and HDMI options.